ICSA26-supplementary-material/edgeai.empirical-study.replication-package/thematic_analisys/atlas.ti_exports/README.md

   This export represents the **final consolidated theme frequency table** used for descriptive statistics in the study.

 - **Usage:**
-  Ideal for:
-  - generating plots (bar charts, Pareto charts, heatmaps);
-  - inspecting theme distribution for RQ1.x;
-  - validating the representativeness of guideline families;
-  - triangulating with the GitHub mining dataset and ISO/IEC mappings.

   Researchers replicating this study can recompute this table by regrouping codes → categories → themes following the same hierarchical structure documented in the coding scheme.

-[//]: # (```)

 ### 2.2 20250914_code_frequencies.csv